Nintendo: PAL regions

-In PAL regions, the seal is a circular starburst named the "Original Nintendo Seal of Quality."
+In PAL regions, the seal is a circular starburst named the "Original Nintendo Seal of Quality".
 Text near the seal in the Australian Wii manual states:

 Charitable projects

 In 1992, Nintendo teamed with the Starlight Children's Foundation to build Starlight Fun Center mobile entertainment units and install them in hospitals.
-1,000 Starlight Nintendo Fun Center units were installed by the end of 1995.
-These units combine several forms of multimedia entertainment, including gaming, and serve as a distraction to brighten moods and boost kids' morale during hospital stays.
+By the end of 1995, 1,000 Starlight Nintendo Fun Center units were installed.
+The units combine several forms of multimedia entertainment including gaming, and are a distraction as well as brightening moods and boosting children's morale during hospital stays.

 Environmental record

 Nintendo has consistently been ranked last in Greenpeace's "Guide to Greener Electronics" due to Nintendo's failure to publish information.
 Similarly, they are ranked last in the Enough Project's "Conflict Minerals Company Rankings" due to Nintendo's refusal to respond to multiple requests for information.

 Like many other electronics companies, Nintendo offers a recycling program for customers to mail in unused products.
 Nintendo of America claimed 548 tons of returned products in 2011, 98% of which became reused or recycled.